 “The income approach estimates the forward-looking value of the energy cost benefit.
 The other two mechanisms, while both valid, add complexities due to: federal, state and utility-specific incentives (which are generally applicable to initial installation only); the quality of the components and installation; and other factors…”

-Even if you do not stay in your home for the entirety of the average payback period (8-12 years), according to these studies, you will recover your investment when you sell your home.
+Even if you are not sure how long you will stay in your home, according to these studies, you will recover your investment when you sell your home.
 Also note, the average premium that comes with solar, $15,000, is not discounted by the 30% federal tax credit or the 20%+ savings gained through a Solarize program.
-Thus, not only will you get your full investment back when you sell your home, you will very likely come out way ahead.
+Thus, not only will you get your full investment back when you sell your home, you will likely come out ahead.

-For more information about whether your property qualifies for a solarize program in Georgia, visit SolarCrowdSource.com or call us at 678.695.8750.
+For more information about whether your property qualifies for a solarize program, visit SolarCrowdSource.com or call us at 678.695.8750.

 - Lawrence Berkeley National Laboratory: Selling into the sun: Price premium analysis of a multi-state dataset of solar homes

 - New York Times: Appraising solar energy's value: Solar panels and home values

 - CNET.com: ECON 101: Solar panels increase home values

 - SEIA: Download the SEIA Solar Valuation Guide